vanavreddy/Parallel_Compute_Engine/aws_hpc_cluster/README.md

 communication at scale on AWS at no additional charge

 ```
+The EC2 instance selected supports enhanced networking capabilities using Elastic Fabric Adapter (EFA).
+EFA enables you to run applications requiring high levels of inter-node communications at scale on AWS at no additional charge (https://docs.aws.amazon.com/parallelcluster/latest/ug/efa-v3.html).
 Enable EFA on hpc7g.4xlarge (y/n) [y]: y
 Maximum instance count [10]: 10
 Placement Group name []:

+# Here, press **enter** or **return** to leave group name blank.
 ```

 After the previous steps are completed, decide whether to use an existing VPC or